-For typical dust accumulation, start by using a blow out bulb (using your mouth isn't ideal due to the moisture that will cause some particulates to adhere more readily) to dislodge loose debris.
+For typical dust accumulation, start using a blow-out bulb (using your mouth isn't ideal due to the moisture that will cause some particulates to adhere more readily) to dislodge loose debris.
 A lens brush may also be used.
-Then use your breath to moisten the surface and very gently wipe out from center in a spiraling motion.
+Then use your breath to moisten the surface and very gently wipe it out from the center in a spiraling motion.

-If the scope has been used outside during a rainstorm and/or has heavy spotting from mud or otherwise, it is recommenced to introduce a low-pressure water source like from a faucet or bottle of water.
-If using a garden hose, remove nozzle and reduce flow-rate.
+If the scope has been used outside during a rainstorm and has heavy spotting from mud, it is recommended to introduce a low-pressure water source like a faucet or bottle of water.
+If using a garden hose, remove the nozzle and reduce the flow rate.

-NOTE: Any cloth must be clean and should be microfiber like the included SPUDS® OR it may be a high quality automotive paint finish cloth (e.g. \$10 per "rag").
-Single use lens tissue is also acceptable, but facial tissue is not.
+NOTE: Any cloth must be clean and should be microfiber like the included SPUDS®, OR it may be a high-quality automotive paint finish cloth (e.g., \$10 per "rag").
+Single-use lens tissue is also acceptable, but facial tissue is not.
 Do not use solvents (this includes lens wipes with IPA).
 Do not use paper towels or cotton cloths.